colin-bowen/LineThruPoly/README.md

-function [ dist_in_poly, index_bus_in_poly, index_line_in_poly] ...
+function [ dist_total] ...
-    = LineThruPoly(polygonx, polygony, node_from_index, node_to_index, node_from_location, node_to_location, polycost)
+    = LineThruPoly(polygonx, polygony, node_from_index, node_to_index, node_from_location, node_to_location, polycost,resolution, ...
+    goodorbad,residual, proximity)
+tic
 %function will accept vector of transmission lines from, and to, determine
-%their Euclidean distance in the plane, and determine whether their
+%their Euclidean distance in the plane using weight functions to describe
-%Euclidean distance passes through certain input polygons, such as lakes
+%passing through "high cost" areas such as lakes or mountains and penalize
-%and mountains. furthermore, the function will determine whether the bus is
-%contained within such an input polygon.
-The function will determine if it
+%accordingly The function will determine if it
-%is cheaper to go 'around' the polygon or through it.
+%is cheaper to go 'around' the polygon or through it using a shortest path
-%   outputs are the vectors of the coordinates where they first enter the
-%   polygon, then when they leave the polygon, the distance given by that,
+%algorithm when it is determined to be necessary via linear correlation.
+%the function inputs are node indices corresponding to connection, node
+%location in LONGITUDE then LATITUDE (CORRESPONDING TO X AND Y), polycost which is a linear coefficient
+%describing the 'cost' of going through a polygon, and resolution creates a
+%resolution-by-resolution mesh when the shortest path algorithm is called

+%   output is a vector of total distance of each transmission line determined by
-%   and the indices of buses in the polygon as well as indices of
+%   euclidean distance and weight of the blocking polygons
-%   connections in the polygon.
-INPUT LATITUDE THEN LONGITUDE FOR POLYGON
+%   INPUT LATITUDE THEN LONGITUDE FOR
-%   AND NODE LOCATION. polygonx is longitude, polygony is latitude. dist_total = zeros(length(node_from_index),length(polygonx));
+%   NODE LOCATION. polygonx is longitude, polygony is latitude. (yes i know
+%   that is confusing, that's how the NUTS data was given and how i
+%   received location of node data). dist_total = zeros(length(node_from_index),1); %dist_total returns the total distance that a connection should have to travel, minimized.
-dist_in_poly = zeros(length(node_from_index),4); %preallocate output matrix. col 1 is the polygon in question in which the principal node
+%dist_in_poly = zeros(length(node_from_index),4); %preallocate output matrix. col 1 is the polygon in question in which the principal node
 %is located in the connection. col2 is the linear distance through poly
 %col3 is the distance around the poly. col4 is the number of nodes in the
 %connection contained within a poly node_from = [node_from_index, node_from_location];
 node_to = [node_to_index, node_to_location];
 new_node_from = zeros(length(node_from_index),3);
-for i = 1:length(node_from) %switch all node_froms to be the minimum node index in the pair
+for i = 1:length(node_from_index) %switch all node_froms to be the minimum node index in the pair
     if node_from(i,1) > node_to(i,1)
         new_node_from(i,:) = node_to(i,:);
         node_to(i,:) = node_from(i,:);